Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Introduction

 The decomposition of the identity channel into measure-and-prepare channels which we employ in \Cref{sec:good_mp_channels} has previously been used to obtain similar results.
 To the best of our knowledge, the decomposition was first explicitly given in~\cite{Yuan2021universalmemories} to describe an application of the dynamic entanglement measure which they introduce.
 The authors show that the resulting QPD can be used to estimate expectation values of observables, though they do not provide explicit implementations of the channels.
 A similar procedure which makes use of ancilla qubits was then suggested in~\cite{brenner2023optimal}.
 Follow-up works~\cite{harada2023optimal,pednault2023alternative} removed the need for ancilla qubits and provided explicit gate complexities for implementing the relevant channels.
 The procedure we give in \Cref{sec:good_mp_channels} makes use of the same decomposition as in the works above, though we give a simpler implementation of the channels based on diagonal 2-designs (cf.\ \cite[Algorithm 1]{harada2023optimal} versus \Cref{prot:prot_1}).
 All in all, our improved upper bound comes from an improved \textit{analysis} of the procedure, rather than a different choice of measure-and-prepare channels.
 Our lower bound in this setting is not implied by lower bounds on the 1-norm appearing in prior work~\cite{brenner2023optimal}, as discussed in \Cref{sec:qpd}.

 During the preparation of this paper we became aware of two other works whose results overlap with some aspects of our procedure for space-like cutting.
-In~\cite[{Theorem~5.1}]{schmitt2023cutting} the authors show using a different analysis that for bipartite unitaries (referred to as ``KAK-like" unitaries in their work), the minimal 1-norm in a QPD is at most the product extent\footnote{ Our description of their result is rewritten in the language of this paper and corrects a minor error at the time of writing.} defined in \Cref{sec:space_like}, which overlaps with the content of \Cref{thm:bound_on_overhead}. \Cref{thm:bound_on_overhead} goes beyond this work by giving explicit circuits and bounds on the number of ancilla qubits required.
+In~\cite[{Theorem~5.1}]{schmitt2023cutting} the authors show using a different analysis that for bipartite unitaries (referred to as ``KAK-like" unitaries in their work), the minimal 1-norm in a QPD is at most the product extent\footnote{Our description of their result is rewritten in the language of this paper.} defined in \Cref{sec:space_like}, which overlaps with the content of \Cref{thm:bound_on_overhead}.
 Ref.~\cite{ufrecht2023optimal} gives a similar set of results for the special case of 2-qubit rotation gates.